GoogleCloudPlatform/healthcare-deid/dlp/README.md

 ## Running the pipeline

+The pipeline supports three types of input:
+1. `--input_table`: a reference to a BigQuery table.
-The pipeline takes as input a table with the columns specified in the "columns" section of the config file.
-You may also provide a query that generates matching rows (using --input_query), but note that this causes the data to be stored in a temporary table which does not have data locality guarantees.
+2. `--input_query`: a query that generates matching rows.
+Note that this causes the data to be stored in a temporary table which does not have data locality guarantees.
+3. `--input_csv`: a local path to a csv file.

+Exactly one input type must be specified.
+The columns in the input method should match the "columns" section in the config file.

 The output is written to several places, depending on which flags are provided:

 * --deid_table holds the deidentified notes from the deidentify call to the DLP API.
+* --output_csv saves the deidentified notes from the deidentify call to the DLP API to a local csv file.
 * --findings_table holds the findings of PII identified from calling inspect on the DLP API.
 * --mae_dir holds the findings in MAE format in GCS.